 As a student in a foreign country having adequate housing for your stay is a must.
 You are free to elect your own accommodation but It is better to have the lodging arranged before you arrive in the country.
 BEST’s housing policy exists to assist the participants of its programs.
 At no extra cost, we will find you something suitable and handy.
+Browse through our photos below.

 The types of housing that are available to a participants vary depending upon your exact location in the country.
 Additionally the costs of that particular housing will vary according to your location.
 In some of our locations like Thailand and during the Walking with Heroes July program in Cuba, accommodation is included in the program fees.
 For all other destinations we provide a free and optional housing search, if you desire.